tardate/LittleArduinoProjects/README.md

-# 274 Little Electronics and Arduino Projects
+# 275 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [FY3200S](./Equipment/FY3200S) - testing out the Feeltech FY3200S digital function generator.
+> Latest addition:sparkles: [ATtiny8MHz](./playground/ATtiny8MHz) - how to run an ATtine85 microprocessor at 8MHz using the internal clock.

 Just my collection of electronics projects, many involving an Arduino in one way or another.